FE8Dev/FE8RProject/FE8_arsenals.md

 ## *Sword*

 1. Sword that when used to kill an enemy gives a skill that after 9 kills debuffs all enemies and creates a snowstorm effect in the map.
-Uses Speed for damage instead of Attack, inflicts Frozen and is effective against Pirates.
+Uses Speed for damage instead of Attack until the third evo+ which uses SPD and RES, inflicts Frozen and is effective against Pirates.
 2. Poisoned Dagger with 1-3 range.
 3. Unlocked at the highest weapon level.
 A 1-2 range sword that can select up to 6 enemies, uses Speed for damage instead of Attack.
 Can't do Dual Strikes Has a cooldown.